tester616/HtmlStuff/DodgeGame/readme.txt

 Shield:
 - Has two modes, growing and not growing
 - Toggle between the modes with Ctrl
-- growing mode gives you more shields over time but slows you down
+- Growing mode gives you more shields over time but slows you down

 Additional stuff:
 - Pressing Space instantly sets your speed to 0.
 Can be used to more easily navigate the field, but is considered cheating in a way.